johnjones4/JohnJonesFour.com/src/posts/2021-11-01-go-serverless-twitter-meme-bot.md

 ![Coach Lasso](/images/lasso.jpg)

 It's been a while since I wrote a fun bot, so on Sunday evening I cracked my knuckles, set up a new repo and wrote a bot I've been thinking about for a little while: a "pep talk" generator themed after Apple's hit show _Ted Lasso_ and a cool [_pep talk generator_ graphic posted on Reddit](https://www.reddit.com/r/coolguides/comments/qacund/handy_pep_talk_guide/).
+You can see the bot in-action on Twitter: [@LassoPepTalkBot](https://twitter.com/LassoPepTalkBot).
 Here's how my bot works:

 ## Generate the Pep Talk